htcfreek/htcfreek/README.md

 ### My free time activities 🏇🌳
-Im my free time I currently contributing most to the [PowerToys repository](https://github.com/Microsoft/PowerTooys) and helping them by doing triage stuff.
-And If I am not doing something on my PC, then I am doing some sport or all other stuff in my privat life.
+In my free time I currently contributing most to the [PowerToys repository](https://github.com/Microsoft/PowerToys) and helping them by doing triage stuff.
+And If I am not doing something on my PC, then I am doing some sport or all the other stuff in my privat life.

 ### Scripting knowledge 💡📄